magepages/mpdocs/docs/gift-wrap/index.md

 ## Overview

-In order to improve consumption of products, especially during important holidays and days for customers, Mageplaza developed Gift Wrap extension.
-Gift Wrap allows to create/ delete/ edit/ classify attractive gift packages to serve customers, view and manage order information with gift packages.
+In order to improve consumption of products, especially during important holidays and customers' special days, Mageplaza developed [Gift Wrap extension](https://www.mageplaza.com/magento-2-gift-wrap/).
+Gift Wrap allows to create/ delete/ edit/ classify attractive gift packages to serve customers.
+Admins can view and manage order information with gift packages.
 And of course, customers can freely choose suitable gift packages.
-In addition, customers can add cards, add messages in the card to the recipient.
-The Gift Wrap utility is fully compatible with Mageplaza's One Checkout Step.
+In addition, customers can add cards with messages to the recipient.
+The Gift Wrap plugin is fully compatible with [Mageplaza's One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/).

 ## How to download and install